Brownsea Planning Conference

 The Grubmaster should be reimbursed by patrol members no later than the Wednesday meeting following the outing.

 Scouts who make a commitment to a trip will be held accountable for reimbursing the patrol member who is responsible for the food regardless of whether they are able to attend the trip or not.

 Personal Camping Equipment

-New Scouts and parents are encouraged to talk with experienced troop members and parents about specific types of personal gear, brands, preferences, and suggestions before purchasing equipment.
+New Scouts and parents are encouraged to talk with experienced troop members, parents and leaders about specific types of personal gear, brands, preferences, and suggestions before purchasing equipment.
 Items such as tents and sleeping bags can last many years so it is wise to make the best initial purchase.

 Domestic High Adventure

 Florida High Adventure Sea Base